mia-platform/documentation/docs/release-notes/platform_10-1-1_releasenotes.md

 - create a new Branch
 - save the extensions in the Advanced configurations section

-#### Tenant name in the Company Overview launcher

-Now, the launcher of the Company Overview always shows the Tenant name.

 ### Bug Fix

 #### Merge flow improvements